 Figure 21.
-Troubleshooting Screen Describing Circuit Problem
+Troubleshooting Screen Identifying Circuit Problems

-To display the circuit Help diagram (Figure 22), press H. The symbol legend used to describe all circuit events and the corresponding troubleshooting tips are located beneath the Help diagram.
-A troubleshooting symbol on the diagram identifies the location of a problem.
+To display the circuit Help diagram (Figure 22), press H. The symbols used to describe all circuit events, circuit problems, and the corresponding troubleshooting tips are located beneath the Help diagram.
+A symbol on the diagram identifies an event or the location of a problem.

-Legend symbols which appear in parentheses are also keyboard commands.
-Type the symbol in parentheses to access additional troubleshooting data.
+Those symbols appearing in parentheses are also keyboard commands that provide additional information.